-Abengoa's internal audit function is structured around the joint audit services, which act in coordination.
-To discharge its functions and carry on its activities, the service has a structure based on multidisciplinary teams, formally organized by geographical area, which work under a common annual work plan and share out the workload on the basis of their respective areas of expertise, all in accordance with best international practices.
+Additionally, each business group count with a responsible person in the audit department in order to participate in a coordinated way with the strategy definition, planning, and communication of recommendations.
+To discharge its functions and carry on its activities.
+The service has a structure based on multidisciplinary teams, formally organized by geographical area, which work under a common annual work plan and share out the workload on the basis of their respective areas of expertise, all in accordance with best international practices.

-Internal audit team is formed by 41 auditors, distributed among the different business groups.
+Internal audit team is formed by 46 auditors, distributed among the different business groups.

-- The average age of Abengoa's internal audit team is currently around 31. - The gender distribution was 60% (men) and 40% (women) respectively. - Average length of professional experience is seven years. - Approximately 65 % of the auditors have prior experience in one of the "Big Four" external audit firms.
+- The average age of Abengoa's internal audit team is currently around 31. - The gender distribution was 60% (men) and 40% (women) respectively. - Average length of professional experience is seven years. - Approximately 70 % of the auditors have prior experience in one of the "Big Four" external audit firms.

-The profile of Abengoa's internal auditors reflects the company's commitment to employing personnel fully gualified to carry out the audit functions.
+The profile of Abengoa's internal auditors reflects the company's commitment to employing personnel fully qualified to carry out the audit functions.
 Abengoa's internal auditors seek at all times to provide excellent service when performing their work and become heavily involved in the business projects they are carrying out, with the overriding objective of creating value for the organization.